Anne Wexler: Lobbying

 Described by The Washington Post as "the first woman to own a lobbying firm", she later recalled her entry into a field that "was completely male dominated".
 She ensured that the firm had a bipartisan base, bringing in Ronald Reagan friend Nancy Clark Reynolds and hired former Republican congressman (and Newt Gingrich ally) Robert Smith Walker of Pennsylvania after he left office in 1997.

 The firm's clients included General Motors and the government of Australia, which honored her as an Officer of the Order of Australia for her meritorious service.
 Her firm was acquired by Hill & Knowlton in 1990, within which it operated independently.

 Called the "Rolodex Queen" for the number and scope of her contacts, and lauded by Washingtonian magazine as "easily the most influential female lobbyist" in the capital, she credited her success to fulfilling the lobbyist's responsibility of guiding legislators through the pros and cons of complex legislation, a process that "government officials are not comfortable making ... by themselves."

 Death

 She died at the age of 79 on August 7, 2009, in her home in Washington, D.C. from cancer.
-Wexler had breast cancer since being diagnosed in 1981.
+Wexler had had breast cancer since being diagnosed in 1981.
 She was survived by her second husband, Joseph Duffey; two sons from her first marriage, David and Daniel Wexler; stepsons, Michael and David Duffey; and four grandchildren.